 The Warmer Worcestershire Network has received funding from the National Grid Warm Homes Fund for 150 first time gas central heating systems in urban areas.
-The project will run until May 2021 unless all funds are allocated before this date.
+This scheme has now closed to new applicants.

 - no existing central heating at the property